telos-brain/advisor/brain/README.md

 The advisor's name is **Sol**.
 Treat Sol like a human advisor: brief them, give them the craft they need, then use them when you are reviewing work and decisions.
 Sol is not a chatbot and not a second pair of hands on the keyboard.
 Sol holds memory, skills, and judgment, and answers when the calling agent asks.

 This README is written for an **AI agent** that will set the brain up with a human.
 Do not invent API keys.
-Ask the user for each secret, wait, then continue.
+Collect each secret from the user, or from the signup API response, then continue.

 ---